 Incentive misalignment, where mechanical rewards favor combat optimization over the “professional ghost” fiction

-These properties derive from design architecture, not production errors.
+These reflect design choices, not production errors.

 Best-Use Case

-This product is best suited for experienced groups seeking high-crunch, tactically rich cyberpunk play, with a GM willing to author content and actively manage pacing across multiple action layers.
+Best suited for experienced groups seeking high-crunch, tactically rich cyberpunk play, with a GM willing to author content and actively manage pacing across multiple action layers.

 How to Read This Report